Nina Dobrev Goes Shirtless Underneath Plunging Black Blazer At SXSW

 I can’t wait for you guys to see this film.
 Ricky’s first time directing and he blew it out of the park.
 Thank you inviting me on this journey and for giving me the opportunity to play a stripped down, complex, raw and complicated character in an unreal (yet VERY real) story.
 What a wild ride. #RunThisTown????
 Wonderful performances by such a talented cast #DamienLewis @BensPlatt #ScottSpeedman #JenniferEhle @MenaMassoud and many more.

 She also told ET that editors didn’t manage to put together the final version of the movie before the Toronto Film Festival, as they only wrapped up shooting last May.
 And on her Instagram page, she thanked director Ricky Tollman for inviting her to join his directorial debut and giving her the opportunity “to play a stripped down, complex, raw and complicated character.”
-She praised her wonderful cast, which also included legendary actor Damian Lewis as Rob Ford.
+She praised the wonderful cast, which also included legendary actor Damian Lewis as Rob Ford.